-If you are driving, we suggest driving to Marina Island Jetty Complex and parking your car there.
+If you are driving, we suggest going to Marina Island Jetty Complex and parking your car there.
 The complex offers ferry services to Pulau Pangkor.
 The ferry ride from the complex to Pulau Pangkor would take about 10 minutes, much shorter than from Lumut Jetty.
-You can refer to the ferry schedule and ticket price on the link - Ferry Schedule & Ticket
+You can refer to the ferry schedule and ticket price on the Ferry Schedule & Ticket link.

 Best Time to Visit

 Pulau Pangkor is open year-round and enjoys a tropical climate with warm temperatures throughout the year.
 The best time to visit is between March and September when the weather is generally dry with less rainfall.
 However, the island can get crowded during the peak tourist season (Chinese New Year, Thaipusam, school holidays, and long weekends).
 If you prefer a quieter experience, consider visiting during the shoulder seasons.

 When packing for your trip to Pulau Pangkor Island, bring lightweight clothing suitable for the tropical climate, including swimwear, sunscreen, sunglasses, and a hat.
 Packing insect repellent is also a good idea, as mosquitoes can be prevalent in some island areas.
 Finally, bring a camera to capture beautiful landscapes and memorable moments.

 Once on the island, rent a motorbike/car, hire a taxi (Pink Van), or use the Beam e-scooters service.
 Motorbikes are a popular mode of transport on the island, offering flexibility and convenience for exploring the beaches, jungles, and local attractions.